-The only international airport in Turks and Caicos is on Provincials, aka Provo, airport code PLS.
-From Provo there it is a short, inexpensive 25-minute flight to Grand Turk on either Caicos Express or Intercaribbean Airlines.
-Both have several flights every day direct to Grand Turk in daylight hours, only.
-If you have a short layover, now is a good time to enjoy a cold beverage in the air conditioned restaurant and connect with your taxi driver on Grand Turk to let him know you will be there soon.
+The only international airport in the Turks and Caicos is on the island of Providenciales, aka Provo, airport code PLS.
+From Provo, it’s a quick hop (25-minutes) to Grand Turk on either Caicos Express or Intercaribbean Airlines.
+Both have several flights every day direct to Grand Turk during daylight hours.
+If you have a short layover, that’s a good time to enjoy some island food and a cold one at Gilly’s in the Provo airport and connect with your taxi driver on Grand Turk to let him know you will be there soon.

-Once on Grand Turk, Seasongs is a 10-minute drive from the local airport, were a taxi driver to will meet you at baggage claim and drop you off right at the front door.
+Once on Grand Turk, Seasongs is a 10-minute drive from Jags McCartney Airport (GDT).
+A driver can meet you at baggage claim and drop you off right at the front door.
 The taxi drivers all know the house as Seasongs on West Road or the “Conch Shell House” on West Road for all the conch shells lined up on our front wall.

 Getting to Provo:

 There are nonstop flights to Providenciales from Miami, Fort Lauderdale, New York, Boston, Houston, Atlanta, Charlotte and Dallas.
 Carriers are Jet Blue, American, United, US Airways, Southwest and Delta.